Introduction

 - Pin maps: A basic but essential tool.
 A pin map simply shows the exact location of each data point, such as every key account in a given state.

 - Heatmaps: These are your secret weapon.
 A heatmap uses color to show the density of your data points.
-You can instantly see where your most valuable customers are concentrated or where leads for a new campaign are clustered.
+Instantly see where leads for a new campaign are clustered or where valuable customers are concentrated.

 3. What Are the Benefits of Using Mapping Software?